 This is why dogs tend to urinate everywhere when you move to a new home.
 They feel like strangers, and therefore, they need to mark their territory.

 Dogs have a hierarchy, and therefore, they need to establish ranks.
 The best way to gather information from a dog is to smell it, and that is why they sniff each other.
-Based on certain scents, they can tell the full profile about the dog, and hence, determine who the most dominant dog is.
+Based on certain scents, they can tell the full profile of the dog, and hence, determine who the most dominant dog is.

 Usually, the most dominant dog will smell the subordinated dog first.
 It is their way to determine hierarchy without using violence.

 Dogs also use scents to greet each other and obtain vital information about the dog they are meeting.
 As we have seen, they can easily discover the sex, age, and status based on scents.
+They can also greet their human by smelling their private parts.

 Sound & Hearing